Iron Order Motorcycle Club

 Iron Order Motorcycle Club (IOMC) is a motorcycle club that was formed on July 4, 2004, in Jeffersonville, Indiana.
-With a worldwide membership of members, the Iron Order is one of the largest and fastest growing motorcycle clubs in the world.
-The IOMC has chapters in nearly every U.S. state and in 11 countries around the world.
+With a worldwide membership, the Iron Order is one of the largest and fastest growing motorcycle clubs in the world.
+The IOMC has charters in nearly every U.S. state and in eight countries around the world.
+Membership is open to all males over the age of eighteen.

 History

-The Iron Order Motorcycle Club was founded by eight (8) individuals: Bad Dog, Big Rick, Chief, Copper, Doc, Ice, Izod, and Professor in Jeffersonville, Indiana on Independence Day 2004.
-The following year the club expanded into Kentucky, and by 2006, several chapters had been established in five additional states.
-Since then, the club has grown significantly and has approximately 283 chapters spread across the continental United States.
-It has also branched out internationally with 20+ chapters in 11 other countries across the world to include: Aruba, Bonaire, Brazil, Canada, Curacao, England, France, Germany, Puerto Rico, Slovakia and South Korea.
+The Iron Order Motorcycle Club was founded in Jeffersonville, Indiana by eight men: Bad Dog, Big Rick, Chief, Copper, Doc, Ice, Professor and Willie Ball on Independence Day 2004.
+The following year the club expanded into Georgia, and by the end of 2006 several charters had been established in six additional states.
+Since then, the club has grown significantly and has approximately 224 charters spread across the continental United States.
+It has also branched out internationally with charters in eight other countries across the world to include: Aruba, Bonaire, Suriname, Canada, Curacao, England, Germany, and Puerto Rico.